OpenDSA/OpenDSA/RST/source/Glossary.rst

    elements
       One value or member in a set.

+   empty
+      For a container class, the state of containing no elements.

    encapsulation
       In programming, the concept of hiding implementation details from the user of an ADT, and protecting data members of an object from outside access.

+   enqueue
+      A specialized term used to indicate inserting an element onto a queue.

    equivalence classes
       An :term:`equivalence relation` can be used to partition a set